 Our in-field team members take great care of your roof while exhibiting unparalleled attention to detail.
 We examine the roof from all sides and utilize a low-pressure application of algaecide to ensure that every single problem area is reached.
 Everything is treated in sections using the safest practices in the industry.
 We are not happy with the work until you are happy, and the treatment is complete.

 Will Black Streaks Return to Your Roof?

 While our services absolutely remove these infestations, they are not gone forever.
 Like any exterior surface, contaminants find their way back over time.
 The best way to keep your roof protected is to treat it on an annual basis.
 By treating the roof once per year, you consistently restore the integrity of the roof and increase its lifespan.
 We offer a one-year warranty on the roof at no extra charge.
 If the treated areas grow back within a calendar year, we come back out and retreat it free of charge.
-The Perfect Roof Treatment protects your property using a safe and proven process.
+The Perfect Roof Cleaning protects your property using a safe and proven process.

 Call Perfect Power Wash Today

-Our Perfect Roof Treatment is one of our most sought-after services.
+Our Perfect Roof Cleaning is one of our most sought-after services.
 Our low-pressure treating process is designed to follow all guidelines set by the Roof Cleaning Institute of America (RCIA).
 We make sure it is done as safely and effectively as possible.
 Ohio is a haven for these infestations that eat away at your roof, and it all starts with gloeocapsa magma that forms because of tree coverage and the spreading of airborne contaminants.
 It is extremely important to have your roof professionally treated at the first sign of black streaking.
 We here at Perfect Power Wash strive to help you preserve your largest investment and give you peace of mind.